Loading...

 When you pull up those coordinate pairs, draw a nice smooth curve, you'll get the graph y equals 1/5 to the power of x and it should look just like that.

-We should have paired (a), y equals 10 to the power of x to the second graph, because it's positive increasing Y values.
+We should have paired a, y equals 10 to the power of x, to the second graph because it's positive, increasing y values.

-We should have matched (b), y equals negative 10 to the power of X to the first graph, because it's negative decreasing y values.
+We should have matched b, y equals negative 10 to the power of x to the first graph because it's negative, decreasing y values.

-Oh look, those two graphs are symmetrical in the X axis.
+Oh look, those two graphs are symmetrical in the x-axis.

-And that leaves (d), y equals negative 10th to the power of x to be the third graph because it's negative values, but they're increasing.
+You should have matched c, y equals 1/10 to the power of x to the fourth graph because it's positive but decreasing y values, and that leaves d, y equals negative 1/10 to the power of x to be a third graph because it's negative values, but they're increasing.

-I hope you've enjoyed this lesson as much as I have, and I look forward to seeing you again soon for more maths.
+I hope you've enjoyed this lesson as much as I have and I look forward to seeing you again soon for more maths.

 Goodbye for now.